Skip to main content

 This foundational step requires a comprehensive assessment that serves as the blueprint for any therapeutic intervention.
 A detailed map of your hormonal landscape is created through precise laboratory testing, providing objective data that gives context to your subjective symptoms.
 This is a collaborative process between you and a clinician, where your lived experience is paired with quantitative analysis.

 We are looking for patterns and connections.
-Low in a man might be linked to elevated stress markers like cortisol.
+Low testosterone levels in a man might be linked to elevated stress markers like cortisol.
 For a woman experiencing perimenopausal changes, fluctuating estrogen and progesterone levels are viewed in relation to her thyroid function and metabolic health.
 This initial phase is about gathering intelligence.

 The goal is to build a complete picture of your unique endocrine signature before considering any intervention.
 This methodical approach ensures that any subsequent therapy is targeted, precise, and addresses the root cause of the imbalance, laying the groundwork for a sustainable return to vitality.